the 60's

 David DeWald takes a look inside the old City Auditorium the day before demolition begins in 1968.

-Pioneer Natural Gas Building topped by the blue flame
+Pioneer Natural Gas Building topped by the iconic blue flame

 BELOW: The Vaughn Building takes shape.